Infrared problem in perturbative quantum field theory: Outline of Epstein-Glaser approach

-exist in appropriate sense to be specified (see e.g. Eqs.~\eqref{eq:limit_S} and~\eqref{eq:limit_ret_adv} or Eqs.~\eqref{eq:dfn_S_op_mod_scalar} and~\eqref{eq:dfn_fields_mod_scalar}) and do not depend on the choice of $g$ used in the definition of $g_\epsilon$.
+exist in appropriate sense to be specified (see e.g. Eqs.~\eqref{eq:adiabatic_lim_massive} or Eqs.~\eqref{eq:dfn_S_op_mod_scalar}) and do not depend on the choice of $g$ used in the definition of $g_\epsilon$.
 The existence of the adiabatic limit of the scattering operator in massive models was proved in~\cite{epstein1976adiabatic}.
-In what follows, we summarize the main results of~\cite{duch2018strong}, where the above-mentioned proof was simplified and generalized.
+In what follows, we summarize the main results of~\cite{duch2018strong}, where the above-mentioned proof is simplified and generalized.

-Consider arbitrary model of perturbative QFT which contains only massive fields.
+Consider an arbitrary model of perturbative QFT which contains only massive fields.
 Let us define the following domain in the Fock space

-where $\cS^{\mathrm{H}}(\Hm^{\times n})$ consists of H{\"o}lder-continuous functions which decay rapidly at infinity.
+where $\cS_{\mathrm{H}}(\Hm^{\times n})$ consists of H{\"o}lder-continuous functions which decay rapidly at infinity.
 For any $\Psi\in\cD_{\mathrm{H}}$, $C\in\Fa$ and $h\in\cS(\R^4)$ the following limits: